HiUnikitty/Nika-Character-Studio/README.md

 **Q: Is data secure?**
 A: All data is stored locally in the browser and will not be uploaded to any server.

+**Q: What encodings does TXT to World Book support?**
+A: Supports UTF-8, GBK, GB2312, Big5 and other Chinese encodings.
+The system automatically detects the optimal encoding, and manual selection is also available.

+**Q: What to do if TXT files display garbled text?**
+A: The system automatically tries multiple encoding formats.
+If garbled text still appears, manually select the correct encoding format (usually GBK for Chinese novels).

 **Q: What is Companion Mode?**
 A: Companion Mode is an AI completion function specifically designed for virtual companion characters.
 When enabled, AI generates content more suitable for companion settings, making characters more aligned with companion relationships.